zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/spot-placement-score.md

 ### [Azure PowerShell](#tab/powershell)

 Access the Spot Placement Score using Azure PowerShell command [Invoke-AzSpotPlacementScore](/powershell/module/az.compute/invoke-azspotplacementscore) to call the API endpoint.
-The placement scores will be found under the "PlacementScore" property in the response object.
+The placement scores can be found under the "PlacementScore" property in the response object.
 Replace all parameters with your specific details:

 ```azurepowershell-interactive
 Invoke-AzSpotPlacementScore